conda/conda-plugin-template/tutorials/post-commands/package_counter/README.md

 > - `build-backend` Build backends have the ability to accept configuration settings, which can change the way that the package building is handled.
 >
 > #### `[project]`
-> * `name` (required) This is the name of the package that contains your subcommand.
-This is also how others will find your subcommand package if you choose to upload it to PyPI.
+> * `name` (required) This is the name of the package that contains your post-command.
+This is also how others will find your post-command package if you choose to upload it to PyPI.
 > * `version` (required) The version of the project; can be specified *either* statically or listed as dynamic.
 > * `description` A brief description of the project.
 > * `requires-python` The version(s) of Python required by your project.
 > * `dependencies` These are the dependencies for your project.
-This specific subcommand example requires both `conda` and `sympy`, which is why they are both listed here.
+This specific post-command example requires only `conda`.
 >
 > For more information on `pyproject.toml` see the [PyPA packaging documentation][pyproject.toml docs].